rinaldowouterson/mcp-open-webresearch/README.md

 ## How to Test

-I believe in the importance of testing.
-This project includes both unit tests and integration tests.
+This project includes a comprehensive test suite.
+Choose the appropriate command based on your needs.

-### Unit & Local Tests
+### Unit Tests

-Runs the test suite using Vitest.
+Runs all unit and integration tests locally using Vitest.

 ```bash
 npm test
 ```

-### Docker Integration Tests
+### Docker Tests (Quick)

-Runs the entire test suite inside a Docker container, including proxy simulation.
+A fast way to run the full test suite inside a Docker container.
+Useful for verifying changes in an isolated environment.

 ```bash
 npm run test:docker
 ```

-### Infrastructure Tests
+### Infrastructure Validation (Full)

-Runs the infrastructure validation tests.
+Runs a comprehensive infrastructure check via Vitest.
+This builds and validates both the **production** and **test** Docker images, with proper timeout handling and cleanup.

 ```bash
 npm run test:infrastructure